SqrtNegInf/Git-retrofit/README.md

-## How non-git Rosetta Code project was retro-fit into git
+## How Rosetta Code project was retro-fit into git

 When Perl 6 was nearing its long-awaited __Christmas__ release in 2015, I decided to take a closer look at the language via the Rosetta Code site.
 One of the very first tasks I